tuckn/WshJest/README.md

 # WshJest

-The testing module for WSH ({@link https://docs.microsoft.com/en-us/previous-versions//9bbdkx3k(v=vs.85)|Windows Script Host}).
-I thought to name this module "Test", But I chosed "Jest".
+The testing module for [WSH][url1].
+I thought to name this module "Test", But I chose "Jest".
 Because as but "Test" is a frequently used name and "T" and "J" look similar.
-On the other hand, this module is just a bit like {@link https://jestjs.io/|Jest}.
+On the other hand, this module is just a bit like [Jest](https://jestjs.io/).

+[url1]: https://docs.microsoft.com/ja-jp/previous-versions/windows/scripting/cc364455(v=msdn.10)?redirectedfrom=MSDN "Windows Script Host"

 ## Operating environment